 At St Mary's CE(A) First School we provide a secure site which is controlled by precise management directives, but the site is only as secure as the people who use it.
 All people on our site must adhere to the rules which govern it.
-Laxity can cause potential problems with safeguarding, therefore: -

-- Gates are kept closed during the school day; visitors gain access through the main entrance. - Visitors, volunteers, and students must only enter through the main entrance and after signing in at the office will be issued with a school lanyard and visitor's pass.
+Gates are kept closed during the school day; visitors gain access through the main entrance.

+- Visitors, volunteers, and students must only enter through the main entrance and after signing in at the office will be issued with a school lanyard and visitor's pass.
 School has a clear system of ensuring staff are accompanied / supervised by regulated staff member.
-Any visitor on site who is not identifiable by a visitor's pass will be challenged by any staff member and this will be reported to a member of the Senior Leadership Team. - Parents, carers, and grandparents attending functions have access only through the designated and supervised entrances, with tickets for visitors for appropriate school events. - Children will only be allowed home with adults with parental responsibility or confirmed permission. - Empty classrooms should have closed windows and doors. - Children should never be allowed to leave school alone during school hours unless collected by an adult such as a parent who is doing so for a valid reason.
-They should report to the office to do this. - At least two members of staff are always on duty at break times. - A health and safety audit are completed annually with risk assessment/safety planning and forms part of the Governors annual report.
+Any visitor on site who is not identifiable by a visitor's pass will be challenged by any staff member and this will be reported to a member of the Senior Leadership Team. - Parents, carers, and grandparents attending functions have access only through the designated and supervised entrances, with tickets for visitors for appropriate school events. - All staff are vigilant when visitors are in school, especially when large numbers of parents are attending an event. - Children will only be allowed home with adults with parental responsibility or confirmed permission. - Empty classrooms should have closed windows and doors. - Children should never be allowed to leave school alone during school hours unless collected by an adult such as a parent who is doing so for a valid reason.
+They should report to the office to do this. - At least three members of staff are always on duty at break times. - A health and safety audit are completed annually with risk assessment/safety planning and forms part of the Governors annual report.
 This will include a fire evacuation and Prevent risk assessment. - The risk management of site security is managed by senior leaders/governance, and we have a clear system of risk assessments and review timescales of these.